 Around the mountainside of Chiang Mai a lot of elephant sanctuaries opened up to tourists.
-Following are 5 elephant sanctuaries that are worth checking out when you are in the area of Chiang Mai.
+Here are 5 elephant sanctuaries that are worth visiting when you are in the area of Chiang Mai.
 What they all have in common is that they don’t let the tourists ride the elephants and only act in the best interest of the animals.
 The entrance fee is also spent directly on the care of the elephants and there aren’t any business interests behind the sanctuaries as they all act as non-profit organisations.
 If you are still unsure then check out some of the reviews on tripadvisor.co.uk where you’ll find all of these sanctuaries highly rated.

 Elephant Rescue Park

 The Elephant Rescue Park is one of the bigger addresses in Chiang Mai.
 They focus on elephants that worked in the fields or have been abandoned by circuses.
 The elephants range from every age group, including small elephants that are even born in the elephant sanctuary, to older ones that lived most of their life in logging camps or conventional businesses.

 You can choose between a half-day package, which starts in the very morning and lasts until lunchtime, or a full daytime program.
 For additional comfort, they will pick you up at your hotel if it is in Chiang Mai.
 Their programs include feeding the elephants and bathing with them.
 In the full day package, you also get a traditional lunch, plant a tree and craft some herbal medicine.